 British Airways to cut 10,300 more short-haul flights before end of October

-British Airways has announced it will cut a further 10,300 short-haul flights between August and October, pointing to more travel chaos in the months to come.

-The latest cuts mean the airline will have dropped 27,900 flights during the summer season.
+British Airways has cut a further 10,300 short-haul flights between August and October..
+The latest cuts mean the airline will have dropped almost 30,000 flights during the summer season.

-The Independent estimates that around one million passengers are already booked on the services.
+The Independent estimates that at least one million passengers are already booked on the new tranche of cancelled services.
 The cancellations are in addition to the 17,600 announced by the end of June.

+BA has now taken 4.5 million seats out of the market.
+The latest round was announced ahead of a Friday deadline for airlines to cancel flights this season without losing slots next summer.
+Around 18 per cent of the airline’s schedule has now been culled.

 Most of the cancellations are expected to be at London Heathrow, though some will be made at Gatwick and London City airport.